Actindo-AG/Documentation/DataHub/UserInterface/01a_Dashboards.md

 [comment]: <> (Check dashlet description)

 - [CANCEL]
-  Click this button to cancel adding dashlets and close the *Dashlet Picker* window.
+  Click this button to cancel adding dashlets.
+The *Dashlet Picker* window is closed.

 - [ACCEPT]
-  Click this button to add the selected dashlets to the tab and close the *Dashlet Picker* window.
+  Click this button to add the selected dashlets to the tab.
+The *Dashlet Picker* window is closed.
 The dashlets are displayed in the tab.